 - National boating accident fatality rate: 6.2

 - Indiana’s boating accident fatality rate: 4.6

 Without a comprehensive boat insurance policy in place, boating accidents could be financially devastating.
-The average cost of each of Indiana’s 50 boating accidents in 2011 was nearly $6000, and if you only count the 16 accidents that resulted in property damage, the cost of each averaged about $18,500.
+The average cost of each of Indiana’s 50 boating accidents in recent years was nearly $6000, and if you only count the 16 accidents that resulted in property damage, the cost of each averaged about $18,500.